xcmarvin/SVMBOD/README.md

-# SVMBOD
+# SVRBOD
-R scripts for SVM BOD regression models
+R scripts for SVR BOD regression models

 The three R scripts in this repository supplements the paper.